Helping the Noyo operations team review enrollment updates more efficiently

 Impact

-Redesigning Noyo's file review tool enabled the Noyo operations team to process enrollment updates faster, with fewer manager interruptions, and reduced learning curve for new team members.
+The new tool enabled the Noyo operations team to process enrollment updates faster, with fewer manager interruptions, and a reduced learning curve for new team members.
 Using a user-research based approach, I solved 4 key usability issues that I discovered in the old tool.

 The operations team was struggling with daily file reviews because the existing tool organized updates by "type of update", which obscured related issues and hid the narrative they needed to make decisions confidently and quickly.